 I find it unsettling that there are many hackers out there who are attempting to hack (using brute force attack) your blog.

 This is why I wish to cover this topic in this post as it is a vital step in preventing unauthorized access to your blog.

 Honestly speaking, this was not something I was aware of when I first started my blog, and I have no idea what impact it can have if I don’t address it.
 I can assure you that most bloggers are not covering this matter in their “How To Start A Blog” posts.

 Nevertheless, I was very fortunate to discover a site called Digital, where they are sharing such a great deal of information about this WordPress security topic.
-That is where I started to take this matter seriously and execute some important actions to protect my blog from that unauthorized access.
+That is when I started to take this matter seriously and execute some important actions to protect my blog from unauthorized access.